deephacks/westty/readme.md

 * [tools4j-config](https://github.com/deephacks/tools4j-config)

-The mission is to enable modular and extendable application designs that keep the underlying server runtime process clean from irrevelant dependencies, encouraging frontend technologies such as [angular.js](http://angularjs.org) and [ember.js](http://emberjs.com).
+The mission is to enable modular and extendable application designs that keep the underlying server runtime process clean from irrevelant dependencies, encouraging frontend technologies such as [angular.js](http://angularjs.org) or [ember.js](http://emberjs.com).
 No servlets, jsp, jsf, jstl or other shenanigans incorporated.

 Westty also try to keep things programmatic simply because _code_ enable late binding and trump deployment descriptors